There are two summary functions included with the rCISSVAE package that can help visualize the data clusters and model suitability to the data.

 )

-cat(paste("Check necessary returns:", paste0(names(result), collapse = ", ")))## Check necessary returns: imputed_dataset, model, training_history, val_data, val_imputed
+cat(paste("Check necessary returns:", paste0(names(result), collapse = ", ")))## Check necessary returns: imputed_dataset, model, clusters, training_history, val_data, val_imputed

 performance_by_cluster(res = result,